Texting and emailing at the wheel, and an overreliance on sat navs may be the reasons behind a recent increase in serious road accidents.

 A rise in road accidents could be the result of increasing use of in-car gadgets and technology, experts suggest.

-Figures from the Department for Transport show the number of casualties resulting from traffic accidents in the 12 months up to September 2014 was up 5%, with a 4% increase in those killed or seriously injured.
+Figures from the Department for Transport show the number of casualties resulting from traffic accidents in the 2014 was up 6% compared to the previous year, with a 5% increase in those killed or seriously injured.

 Driven to distraction

 And research carried out by used-car marketplace BCA indicates that the number of drivers reported to be distracted by devices such as smartphones and sat nav systems is on the rise.